Coherence distillation machines are impossible in quantum thermodynamics: Results

-Investigating the manipulation of coherence also led us to new properties of QFI (i.e. theorems \ref{Thm:Fisher} and \ref{Thm0}), which is arguably the most fundamental and the most studied quantity of quantum estimation theory.
-In particular, we found a novel operational interpretation of QFI in terms of the coherence cost of preparing a general mixed state from a standard pure state.
-QFI has found extensive applications in different areas of physics, such as quantum information theory \cite{girolami2013characterizing, kim2018characterizing, zhang2017detecting, girolami2017witnessing}, quantum speed limits \cite{pires2016generalized, marvian2016quantum, mondal2016quantum}, many-body systems \cite{zanardi2007information, zanardi2008quantum, zanardi2007bures, campos2007quantum}, and quantum gravity \cite{lashkari2016canonical}.
-Finding possible implications of theorems \ref{Thm:Fisher} and \ref{Thm0} in these areas can be interesting.

-The fact that in thermodynamics entropy and energy (or equivalently, free and total energies) are two independent additive state functions, have deep consequences.
-The impossibility of perpetual motion machines, for instance, cannot be seen if one only considers energy and not entropy.
-The same is expected to be true for QFI and the purity of coherence.
-Here, we saw one of these consequences, namely the impossibility of coherence distillation from a generic mixed state.
-It is worth noting that there are infinitely many other examples of additive measures of asymmetry.
-But, in most cases their behaviors are not independent of each other.
-For instance, the Wigner-Yanase skew information \cite{wigner1963information}, $W_H(\rho)=- \Tr([\sqrt{\rho},H]^2)/2 $, is another measure of asymmetry \cite{Marvian_thesis, marvian2014extending, girolami2014observable}, which satisfies all properties (\textbf{i}-\textbf{iv}).
-However, the behavior of skew information is predictable from QFI, because $F_H(\rho)/2 \le W_H(\rho) \le F_H(\rho)$ \cite{petz2011introduction}.
-The question of classifying all independent additive measures of asymmetry remains open.

-Another important remaining open question is extending theorem \ref{Thmold}, which determines the necessary and sufficient condition for asymptotic transformations between pure states, as well as extending its generalization in theorem \ref{Thm0}, which allows mixed states as the output, to the case of operations which are covariant under a general symmetry group, such as SO(3).
-For a general group, one expects additional constraints beyond conservation of QFI \cite{marvian2014asymmetry} (we note that recently there has been an important progress in generalizing theorem \ref{Thmold} for group SO(3) and a special class of pure states \cite{yang2017units}).

-General symmetry groups are also relevant in the context of quantum thermodynamics.
-In particular, if in addition to the Hamiltonian, there are other thermodynamic conserved additive observables, such as angular momentum, then state transformations should be covariant with respect to a larger symmetry group, which, in general, is non-commutative \cite{halpern2016microcanonical, lostaglio2017thermodynamic, guryanova2016thermodynamics}.
-In this case, using measures of asymmetry for the larger symmetry group one can find additional constraints \cite{lostaglio2017thermodynamic}.
-For instance, if the total angular momentum operator $L_{z}$ of the system-bath is conserved, then both functions $F_{L_z}$ and $P_{L_z}$ are also non-increasing in any state transformation.
-The monotonicity of these functions can be interpreted as extensions of the second law of thermodynamics.

 In this paper, we focused on the implications of our results in the context of quantum clocks and thermodynamics.
-Another important application of the resource theory of asymmetry is in the context of metrology \cite{marvian2014extending, marvian2016quantify}.
-Finding the implications of our results in this context is left for future works.
+Another important area of applications is quantum metrology \cite{giovannetti2006quantum, giovannetti2011advances, marvian2014extending, marvian2016quantify, yang2017units}, which will be discussed in future works. \\